weibaohui/blazork8s/Readme.md

 * Display resource usage dynamically (requires installation of metric server), and support viewing detailed statistical data* Integration of page functionalities such as kubectl describe, kubectl explain, kubectl top and other high-frequency commands.
 These can be accessed with a simple click on the user interface.
 * Inspection functionality added to the cluster page, conducting common error checks on major resource objects and providing detailed lists.
 * Supports Chinese, English, as well as French, German, Italian, Russian, Spanish, French, Japanese, Korean, and 12  languages.
+* Visualize the relationships and states between workload resources intuitively through a topology diagram.
 ## ☀️ License

 [![BlazorK8s](https://img.shields.io/badge/License-MIT-blue?style=flat-square)](https://github.com/weibaohui/blazork8s/blob/master/LICENSE)